deepaksood619/deepaksood619.github.io/docs/databases/data-warehouses/comparisions.md

 [ClickBench - a Benchmark For Analytical DBMS](https://benchmark.clickhouse.com/)

-## Clickhouse vs Snowflake
+## ClickHouse vs Snowflake

 ClickHouse is designed for real-time data analytics and exploration at scale.
 Snowflake is a cloud data warehouse that is well-optimized for executing long-running reports and ad-hoc data analysis.
 When it comes to real-time analytics, ClickHouse shines with faster queries at a fraction of the cost.

-- Cost: ClickHouse is cost-effective.
+- **Cost:** ClickHouse is cost-effective.
 ClickHouse Cloud is 3-5x more cost-effective than Snowflake.
-- Performance: ClickHouse has faster queries.
+- **Performance:** ClickHouse has faster queries.
 ClickHouse Cloud querying speeds are over 2x faster than Snowflake.
-- Data compression: ClickHouse Cloud results in 38% better data compression than Snowflake.
+- **Data compression:** ClickHouse Cloud results in 38% better data compression than Snowflake.
-- Architecture: ClickHouse uses Shared-Nothing Architecture by default, but also supports Shared-Disk Architecture.
+- **Architecture:** ClickHouse uses Shared-Nothing Architecture by default, but also supports Shared-Disk Architecture.
-- Querying: ClickHouse uses SQL for querying, with support for SQL joins.
+- **Querying:** ClickHouse uses SQL for querying, with support for SQL joins.
-- Integration: ClickHouse integrates with some common tools for visual analytics, including Superset, Grafana and Tableau.
+- **Integration:** ClickHouse integrates with some common tools for visual analytics, including Superset, Grafana and Tableau.

 ### Links